ROCm/aomp/README.md

 - It is a bootstrapped build.
 The built and installed LLVM compiler is used to build library components.
 - Additional package dependencies are required that are not required when installing the AOMP package.

-To build AOMP from source on ubuntu 16.04, run these commands.
+To build AOMP from source, run these commands.

 ```
    sudo apt-get install cmake g++-5 g++ pkg-config libpci-dev libnuma-dev libelf-dev libffi-dev